go-zepto/zepto/docs/README.md

 Zepto uses the [Logrus](https://github.com/sirupsen/logrus) library for Logging.
 It is extensible and customizable.
 You can define the log format you want, as well as which channel you want to log to.
 By default, our log looks like the one in the image below:

 ![logger](logger.png)

-# What's next

-The next steps will be to support other brokers like kafka and rabbitmq.
-It is also in my planning to create a zepto-cli to easily create projects using zepto.